-• Deploying and running a prebuilt web app: This could, for instance, be a web GIS server such as GeoNode see (https://geonode.org/).
-A common instance of this scenario is to deploy a web-based development environment such as JupyterLab.
-One of the great advantages of using containerisation tools like docker is the ability to isolate services in individual containers and have them communicate on internal secure networks that are not accessible outside the containers.
+- Deploying and running a prebuilt web app: This could, for instance, be a web GIS server such as GeoNode see (https://geonode.org/).
+A typical example of this scenario is to deploy a web-based development environment such as JupyterLab.
+One of the significant advantages of using containerisation tools like docker is the ability to isolate services in individual containers and have them communicate on internal secure networks that are not accessible outside the containers.
 Multiple containers and their network and run parameters can be oriented using co-called docker-compose files.

 Docker can either be run as a command line tool or from a desktop app see (https://www.docker.com/)